3DFacePolicy: Audio-Driven 3D Facial Animation Based on Action Control: Methodology

-\textbf{Training Objective:} In the diffusion process \cite{ho2020denoising}, the noise $\epsilon^{\theta}$ is added on a randomly sampled action sequence $a_{0}$ at $k$ iteration to train the denoising network $\epsilon_{\theta}$.
-The objective is to predict the noise added on the sequence:
+In the diffusion process, the noise $\epsilon^{\theta}$ is added on a randomly sampled action sequence $a_{0}$ at $k$ iteration to train the denoising network $\epsilon_{\theta}$.
+The objective of this process is to predict the noise added on the sequence, which is presented as diffusion loss in our model: